pandas-dev/pandas/doc/source/user_guide/merging.rst

           labels=['left', 'right'], vertical=False);
    plt.close('all');

-You can merge a MultiIndex Series and a DataFrame, if the levels of the MultiIndex correspond to the columns from the DataFrame.
+You can merge a mult-indexed Series and a DataFrame, if the names of the MultiIndex correspond to the columns from the DataFrame.
 Transform the Series to a DataFrame using :meth:`Series.reset_index` before merging, as shown in the following example.